malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 # Consciousness

+The concept of the visceral loop may appear simple, but it has important implications for understanding consciousness.
+Two examples of its descriptive power are presented here.

+## Example 1

-The visceral loop can be applied to understand the thought processes whereby an individual concludes themselves as conscious.
+In the first example, the visceral loop is applied to understand the thought processes whereby an individual concludes themselves as conscious.
 Consider the following sequence of internal mental observations:
 1. "What's that red blob in the tree?
 Oh, it's an apple".
 2. "Oh, those thoughts just came from my mind, and not from the outside world".
 3. "That's what consciousness is.
 I am conscious".

-The first observation is a straightforward example of Iteration 1 that does not make any self-reference to the agent's theory of mind (of their own mind or of others).
+The first observation is a straightforward example of Iteration 1 that does not make any reference to the agent's theory of mind (of their own mind or of others).
+The concepts of "red", "blob", "tree" and "apple" are all contained within the set `E`, and thus the inference in relation to the visual field sense input `s` is of the form `x_1 = relation{s:E}`.

-The second observation is an example of Iteration 2.
-However it is of specific form, whereby the individual produces an inference that identifies the source of the past thought in relation to their own mind schema (recall that this is a subset of `M`).

-The third observation is additionally a specific form of Iteration 3, whereby the individual produces an inference based on the prior specialisation of Iteration 2, and produces an inference as a statement of fact about their own mind-schema.
-In this observation, the resultant inference is in relation to some _a priori_ conception about consciousness in general.

-The concept of the visceral loop may appear simple, but it has important implications for understanding consciousness.
-By way of example of its descriptive power, a theorem of consciousness is offered in the text that follows.
+The second observation contains two examples of Iteration 2 inferences.
+In the first, the individual's processing capabilities have selected attentional focus upon the prior Iteration 1 inference, and have drawn a subsequent inference about it as being data that can be classified as a "thought".
+As beliefs about "thought" are contained within `M`, this is an inference of the form `x_2 = relation{x_1:M}`.
+In the second, the individual draws a subsequent inference about the source of the Iteration 1 inference as being their own mind.
+The individual's ability to classify inferences in relation to themselves also depends upon `M`, and the inference is of the form `x_3 = relation{x_1:M}`.

+The third observation draws upon the individual having an _a priori_ conception about consciousness in general, denoted by `m_c ∈ M`.
+The individual compares its prior Iteration 2 inferences `x_2` and `x_3` to `m_c`, and produces an inference that `x_2` and `x_3` together satisfy the requirements for consciousness.
+This is an inference of the form `x_4 = relation{x_2 & x_3:m_c}`.
+Finally, the individual relates `m_c`, the belief of consciousness in general, to itself, which again depends on `M`.
+That final inference is thus an inference in the form `x_5 = relation{m_c:M}`.

+....TODO: switch to using `m ⊂ M` instead of `m ∈ M`, ie: it3 = `relation{m ⊂ M:M}`???
+Does that imply that just
+being aware of a thought is It3?

+## Example 2

+As a second example of the descriptive power of the viscera loop, a theorem is presented about the nature of consciousness.

-Let's first establish a baseline.
-The author is unable to think of any rationale way in which I may consciously experience something and yet be unable to subsequently knowingly think about that experience.
+First an axiomatic baseline must be established.
+The author is unable to think of any rationale way in which they may consciously experience something and yet be unable to subsequently knowingly think about that experience.
 Thus, it would seem that being able to knowingly think about our conscious experiences is a fundamental component of consciousness.
 The following claims are derived from this statement, without further proof:

 Claim 1:
 * All conscious experience is subsequently available for further thought.